 Then, one day he asked me what I was working on at school.
-There are two things about this conversation that I remember very clearly.
+There are two things about this conversation I remember very clearly.
 First, my dad began by saying, "I'm not an educated man, but would you mind telling me about what you're working on at school?".
 I remember feeling a little stunned that somehow I'd made my dad feel as though he had to justify asking such a question, and I certainly didn't want him to feel that way.
-I talked about my belief that life offers us all sorts of education that is in many ways better than anything you might ever learn inside a classroom.
-The second thing I remember about that conversation is that I didn't want to just talk about what I was doing, I wanted to know about what he had learned in life, so I started asking him a few questions.
+I told my dad I believe life offers us all sorts of education which is in many ways better than anything you might ever learn inside a classroom.
+The second thing I remember about the conversation is I didn't want to just talk about what I was doing, I wanted to know about what he had learned in life, so I started asking him a few questions.
 I learned so much from his answers.

 One of the stories which stands out in my mind from this conversation is one in which he talked about working for the Irish version of the ARP (Air Raid Precautions) during the Second World War.
 Ireland was officially neutral during this war; despite that, and given their proximity to England, the Irish government built air raid shelters, distributed gas masks, and required homes to hang black-out curtains.
 When the air raid sirens sounded, it was the job of members of the ARP to go out into the streets to ensure street lights were extinguished, citizens were taking shelter, curfews were being respected, and black-out curtains were drawn so that no lights were visible.

 To say I was dumbstruck by the story of my father as a 14 year old doing something so risky is an understatement.
-All I could say was "Wow", and then I asked him what prompted him to join, and his answer was even more astonishing.
+All I could say was 'wow', and then I asked him what prompted him to join.
+His answer was even more astonishing.